Industrial Food Freeze Dryer Guide

 Confusing Wet and Dry Output

-Capacity should be calculated by wet material load.
+Instead, capacity should be calculated by wet material load.
 Final product output depends on raw material moisture.

 Undersizing the Condenser